FAQs

 While we agree that there is a lot of confusion and variability within the terminal area, this is an outcome and symptom of the unmanaged, highly variable landings times and not a constraint to managing the aircraft landing times.

-In other words, real time landing time management will prevent much of the confusion and variability within the terminal area around the airport.
+In other words, airline controlled, real time landing time management, executed by the pilots will prevent much of the confusion and variability within the terminal area around the airport.

 Won’t GreenLandings® interfere with Air Traffic Control or Traffic Management Advisory?